Top 8 Things To Know About

 • Sudden Transmission Failure

 These transmission failures are particularly dangerous when the Honda Odyssey or Honda Pilot vehicles are accelerating from a stop, merging into traffic or shifting gears onto highways from low speeds, drive uphill, or shifting gears at low speeds.
-If repeated Honda transmission problems in your vehicle seemingly cannot be fixed, we can help you opt out of one or more class action lawsuits and pursue an individual claim with your Honda lemon.
+If repeated Honda transmission problems in your Honda vehicle seemingly cannot be fixed, Lemon Law Help can assist.
+We can help you opt out of one or more class action lawsuits and pursue an individual claim with your Honda lemon.